scottzach1/Project-Beans/project_requirement/project-requirement.md

 ### 1.1 Purpose

-Requirement: "One sentence describing the purpose of the system(9.5.1)"

 The purpose of this system is to control a rocket in flight while being open source and accessible so that it can be used in the amateur rocketry community.

 ### 1.2 Scope

-Requirement: "One paragraph describing the scope of the system(9.5.2)"

 The objective is to deliver an avionics system that will allow stable controlled flight while simultaneously logging and broadcasting data.